IgniteUI/igniteui-documentation/topics/02_Controls/igHierarchicalGrid/03_Features/05_igHierarchicalGrid_Load_on_Demand.md

 ### <a id="loadOnDemandJQuery"></a> Loading data on demand in jQuery
 To load all data on demand for jQuery you need:

--   A Hierarchical data source like the following JSON: oData Adventrueworks Data
+-   A Hierarchical data source like the following JSON: oData Adventureworks Data
 -   To set the `oData` property to `true`, which means we will use the oData protocol to load data on demand.
 -   To set the bind level of the igHierarchicalGrid to zero, because when loading data on demand, only the parent data loads initially.